 Denise currently serves on the Northern Kentucky Regional Mental Health Court Board and is a member of two local tasks forces that address community responses to human trafficking.

 Denise obtained her B.A. in psychology, summa cum laude, and a M.S.Ed. in counseling psychology from the University of Kentucky.
 She earned her law degree from the University of Cincinnati College of Law in 2008.
 She is licensed in both Kentucky and Ohio.
-Denise resides in Northern Kentucky with her husband, Derek, and their son.
+Denise resides in Northern Kentucky with her husband, Derek, and their 2 sons.